llctrautmann/Obsidian/Concepts/Defining Spaces in Linear Algebra - Span, Rank, Basis.md

 V=\operatorname{span}[\mathcal{A}]
 $$
 Generating sets are sets of vectors that span vector (sub)spaces, i.e., every vector can be represented as a linear combination of the vectors in the generating set.

+## Basis

+**Basis**: set of vectors with which we can represent every vector in the vector space by adding them together and scaling them.
+Alternatively, it is correct to say: A basis is a minimal generating set of maximal linearly independent set of vectors.

+Think: